developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 3. Input the Deployment Key when prompted.
 4. Deploy the Key to devices.

-Once deployed to the device, SimulScan licenses are automatically installed.
+Once deployed to the device, SimulScan licenses are installed automatically.
 For details, please refer to [StageNow documentation](../../../../stagenow).

 -----